wm-igniters/wavemaker-theme/README.md

 Project Properties
 -----
-You can easily personalize your theme by changing its name.
-The default theme name is **Material Default**, but you can make it unique with a specified name.
+Renaming your theme is a simple way to personalize it and make it your own.
+The default theme name is **Material Default**, but you can specify a unique name in the **.wmproject.properties** file.

 CSS Variables
 -----
-The CSS variables are located in the css-variables.less file within the src/web directory and can be modified for customizing themes.
+The CSS variables are located in the css-variables.less file within the src/web directory, and can be modified to customize themes..

 Build